 KKJZ continues to work with community music, art, and education groups, local charities, and other public media outlets.
-Our key community initiative is to produce more free community concerts to expand the reach of jazz and provide education about jazz to the community.
-We worked with Hollywood & Highland, LACMA, the Symphonic Jazz Orchestra, Friends of Jazz at UCLA, Just Jazz, The World Stage and more groups to promote and present free community concerts and events that had been planned for 2020 were cancelled or postponed due to the COVID-19 pandemic.
+We work with PBS SoCal, LACMA, the Symphonic Jazz Orchestra, Friends of Jazz at UCLA, Just Jazz, The World Stage and more groups.
+All of the free community concerts and events that had been planned for 2020 were cancelled or postponed due to the COVID-19 pandemic.

 3. What impact did your key initiatives and partnerships have in your community?
 Describe any known measurable impact, such as increased awareness, learning or understanding about particular issues.
 Describe indicators of success, such as connecting people to needed resources or strengthening conversational ties across diverse neighborhoods.
 Did a partner see an increase in requests for related resources?
 Please include direct feedback from a partner(s) or from a person(s) served.

-From staying in close contact with our community partners over the last year, we have received direct feedback that we have increased awareness for our partners and attendance at their events.
-We meet regularly with our student interns to discuss their assignments, experience and get their feedback.
-This allows us to make adjustments to their work.
-We also communicate with the Jazz Studies Program at CSULB about the impact of our four scholarships.
+We stayed in close contact with our community partners over the last year and did what we could to help promote their organizations.
+We met with our student interns to discuss their assignments, experience and get their feedback.
+We also communicated with the Jazz Studies Program at CSULB about the impact of our four scholarships.

 KKJZ also regularly airs public service announcements, arts reports, specialty programs, and public affairs programs for community groups.
 Our emphasis with public service announcements is supporting diverse, as well as minority, groups and audiences.

-KKJZ also will be providing a one-day free jazz program at a local high school to help teach kids about jazz, including about the importance of minorities and women in the development of jazz and how jazz has impacted popular music today.
+During Black History Month, we also sponsored a one-day free jazz program at a local high school to help teach kids about jazz, including about the importance of minorities and women in the development of jazz and how jazz has impacted popular music today.
 The high school serves a predominantly minority community.

 5. Please assess the impact that your CPB funding had on your ability to serve your community.
 What were you able to do with your grant that you wouldn't be able to do if you didn't receive it?